ibm-build-lab/Watson-Assistant/external-api-web-functions/DemoDocProjectManagement.md

 <h2>Example Use-case:</h2>

-This example use-case covers watson assistant's dialog skills along with external API integration for _Project Management_.
+This example use case covers Watson Assistant's dialog skills along with external API integration for _Project Management_.

-Watson Assistant could be used to answer frequently asked question or most commonly asked questions or could also be used to provide explanation of domain specific terminologies.
+Watson Assistant could be used to answer frequently asked question or most commonly asked questions or could also be used to provide explanation of domain specific terms.

-In addition to the basic chat functionality, watson assistant could also be used to collect information from the user and fetch user profile specific detail/information from the external App/API.
+In addition to the basic chat functionality, Watson Assistant could also be used to collect information from the user and fetch user profile specific detail/information from the external app/API.

-In this example use-case we are taking an example of a watson assistant to Project Managment backend integration.
+In this example use case we are taking an example of a Watson Assistant to Project Management backend integration.